 The distinction between a stable and an unstable emulsion depends mostly on the time scale.
-A number of effects contribute to stabilization of an emulsion and addition of surfactant is one which is most commonly used.
-Production of macroemulsions with higher volume fractions of internal phase, up to 0.99, will require an additional amount of surfactant as will usually macroemulsions preparation.
+A number of effects contribute to the stabilization of an emulsion and addition of surfactant is the most commonly used strategy.
+Production of macroemulsions with higher volume fractions of internal phase, up to 0.99, will require more surfactant than usually required for the preparation of macroemulsions.
 Such emulsions are called high internal phase emulsions.
-At such high volume fraction of internal phase the droplets size distribution is usually polydisperse.
-Due to high concentration of high internal phase droplets and droplets deform into non-spherical shapes and only thin film of continuous phase remains between them.
+At such high volume fraction of internal phase, the droplets size distribution is usually polydisperse.
+Due to the high concentration of high internal phase the droplets deform into non-spherical shapes and only a thin film of continuous phase remains between them.